Sandnessjøen IL

-Sandnessjøen Idrettslag is a Norwegian sports club from Sandnessjøen, Alstahaug, Nordland.
+Sandnessjøen Idrettslag is a Norwegian sports club from Sandnessjøen in Alstahaug Municipality, Nordland county.
 It has sections for association football and team handball.

 The men's football team currently plays in the Third Division, the fourth tier of Norwegian football.
 It last played in the Norwegian Second Division in 1997.
 Their men's handball team currently plays in the third division and goes by the nickname "Swingers".